Interview with Anna Nguyen, of Zee Anna Photography | SLR Lounge Artist Feature

 I love our dogs.
 They are the most spoiled, attention seeking, camera loving babies … Some of our clients expect to see them in studio when they visit.
 However, both Einstein and Momo like to be in the shooting area and will sometimes appear in our clients’ portraits.
 Because of this, if you want to see them in the studio during your visit, you have to request their presence!

 As for your plants: it’s so easy to kill them with kindness!
 What I mean is that many people don’t do proper research on what type of plant they have.
 Some big box nurseries do a horrible job labeling the plants as well, so definitely try your best to find out the type of plant and what its care needs are.
 The biggest plant killing thing you can do is overwater your plants.
 The funny thing about overwatering is that the plants start to freak out and get yellow leaves.
 Then, we all think that they’re dying.
 So, we water them more, and they keep dying. … Also, if you’re watering as needed, but the plant isn’t thriving?
 Check the roots.
 It might need to be re-potted due to bound roots!

 Thanks for checking out our latest interview and artist feature.
 You can see more of Anna Nguyen’s work on her website, Zee Anna Photography.
-Check her work out on social media as well: Facebook and Instagram!
+Check her work out on social media as well: Facebook, Instagram, and Wedding Maps Profile!